A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

 where $\Pi$ is a projection operation onto the surface of a 3D mesh and $O$ represents the 3D object.

-\textbf{ADMIX} Inspired by the success of Mixup, ~\citep{ADMIX} study it in the context of adversarial example transferability, however, they find that mixing the labels of two images significantly degrades the white-box performance of adversarial attacks and brings little improvement in terms of transferability.
-Nevertheless, they present a variation of Mixup (Admix) where a small portion of different randomly sampled images is added to the original one, but the label remains unmodified.
+\textbf{Admix.} Inspired by the success of Mixup (training models with convex combinations of pairs of examples and their labels) in the context of data augmentation for classification model training \citep{zhang2017mixup}, ~\citet{ADMIX} study this technique in the context of fostering transferability of adversarial example.
+However, they find that mixing the labels of two images significantly degrades the white-box performance of adversarial attacks and brings little improvement in terms of transferability.
+Hence, they present a variation of Mixup (Admix) where a small portion of different randomly sampled images is added to the original one, but the label remains unmodified.
 This increases the diversity of inputs, and thus improves transferability but does not harm white-box performance.
 In this case,

 The blending parameters $\tau, \eta$ are randomly sampled and the restriction $\tau < \eta$ ensures the resulting image does not differ too much from the original one.
+The additional images $x'$ are randomly sampled from other categories.

-\textbf{TAIG} \citep{TAIG} leverage the concept of integrated gradients (i.e. ~a line integral of the gradients between two images) introduced in~\citep{Integrated_gradients}.
+\textbf{Transferable Attack based on Integrated Gradients (TAIG).} \citet{TAIG} leverage the concept of integrated gradients (i.e. ~a line integral of the gradients between two images) introduced by~\citet{Integrated_gradients}.
 Instead of optimizing the attack based on the sign of the gradients (e.g. ~with FGSM) they use the sign of the integrated gradients from the origin to the target image.
 Moreover, they show that following a piece-wise linear random path improves results further.
 We can formalize their objective as follows:

 and $\text{IG}(f_s, x, x')$ is the integrated gradient between $x$ and another image $x'$.